Last reviewed on 5th August 2023 by Martin Alexander (Mortgage Advisor)

 Developers may offer incentives to entice buyers.
 Although this sounds great, incentives can sometimes have a negative impact on your mortgage rates.

 If the value of incentives is less than 5% of the property value, it’s rarely a problem.
-On the other hand, if incentives go above 5%, your loan to value can also increase.
+In comparison, if incentives go above 5%, your loan-to-value can also increase.

 - Covering the cost of legal fees

 - Deposit contributions

 Some developers may include additional upgrades on the new build.
 This can include packages for premium kitchens, bathrooms, and home furniture.
 Incentives are attractive but do keep your mortgage in mind, as they can affect the overall price of your purchase.

 Mortgage offers are typically valid for 3-6 months.
 If developers don’t complete the build within this timeframe, you may need to reapply for your mortgage.
 A lot can change over a few months, so lenders need to be sure their mortgage assessments are current.